Lv100Latios/HL1Screams/README.txt

 That's it!
 15 screams were chosen to replace the ACE Screaming sounds.
 It's as simple as that.

-!!!
-This is not currently keyed to the server!
-Expect this to change once the ACE update gets merged and this is completed.
-Should be fairly quick. !!!
+This is currently on the server under optionals listed as hl1 fire screams.
+Since the vehicles catching fire from ACE is currently disabled, you are unlikely to hear this actually play.
+Your mileage may vary.

 If you have any suggestions or issues, please let me know through the issues tracker.
 You can find me on Discord as Lv100Latias (Silver#5760)